In some cases, it is best for our audiences’ understanding to use exceptions to the rules of Chicago and AP styles.

 The Hill.
 Our iconic center of campus should always be capitalized.
 Unless it begins a sentence, the should be lowercase.

 The internet.
-Always lowercase.
+Lowercase.

 The Rock.
 Always capitalize.
 Unless it begins a sentence, the should be lowercase.